-As always your experience can be tailored to you, so please let us know if you have any special requests or needs.
-We are also more than happy to help you with restaurant reservations and museum or gallery visits.
+As always, your experience can be tailored to your preferences, so please let us know if you have any special requests or needs.

 Your professional, local guide will pick you up from your hotel and introduce the tour.